A History of Credit (and How to Manage Yours Better)

 It might sound enticing to pay for everything in cash (and thus stay out of debt), but most of us don’t have the cash flow to pay for college, buy a car, and purchase a home outright.
 Besides, even if you do have the cash to buy everything you need right now, when the day comes to apply for a loan, you’ll need a solid credit history to qualify.

-(In the old days, lending was much more subjective .)
 If you’ve never had a single credit card or loan, your credit history is minimal, which means you pose a higher risk to lenders.
-In that way it pays to borrow, as long as you do so responsibly—spend less than you earn and pay your bills on time, every time.
+In that way it pays to borrow, as long as you do so responsibly.
+That means spending less than you earn and paying your bills on time, every time.
+Whenever possible, pay off your credit card in full every month.

-Credit cards work differently.
+How credit cards work is a different process.
 When you pay on credit, the credit card network (e.g., Visa) pays the merchant (e.g., Home Depot) for your purchases, and you pay the network back for your purchases each month.
 If you don’t pay your balance in full, you’ll be charged interest on future payments.

-Between the two options, pre-financing offers the benefit of lower interest rates and shorter loan terms, helping you get out of debt quicker.
+Between the two options, prefinancing may offer the benefit of lower interest rates and shorter loan terms, helping you get out of debt quicker.
 After all, if you don’t have a system in place to pay off purchases in a reasonable time frame, credit card debt can haunt you for a long time.

-Think about it: If you’ve racked up $15,000 in credit card debt at an interest rate of 17%, and make a payment of $250 each month, it will take you 134 months (11+ years) to pay off your debt—debt that includes more than $18,000 in interest, by the way.
+Think about it: If you’ve racked up $15,000 in credit card debt at an interest rate of 20%, and make a payment of $300 each month, it will take you 109 months (9+ years) to pay off your debt, including $17,635.48 in interest, by the way.
+(You can use a credit card interest calculator to see how your own debt stacks up.)

-Whenever you borrow money via a personal loan or use your credit card, your lenders and creditors send details of those transactions to national credit bureaus (Equifax, Experian, and TransUnion).
+Whenever you borrow money via a personal loan or use your credit card, your lenders and creditors send details of those transactions to three major national credit bureaus (Equifax®, Experian®, and TransUnion®).
 That information is then used to assess your creditworthiness, which is expressed as a three-digit credit score that represents the risk you pose to lenders.

 Your credit score comprises five categories, and each one has an impact: